Healthy Breakfast: Did You Know?

 Breakfast is a priority for this group, and so is conducting themselves in healthy way.
 They make good choices so that they manage their energy effectively and add the right kinds of foods that promote health and longevity.

-Beverly’s Hot Tips For Ensuring A Healthy Breakfast And Building Your Resiliency:
+Beverly’s Resiliency Tips For Ensuring A Healthy Breakfast And Celebrating National Egg Month:

-Make it portable.
+Make Breakfast Portable.
 If time is an issue, look for things that can be taken on the road such as apples, bananas, grapes, raisins in a box, hard boiled eggs, yogurt tubes, protein bars, juice boxes, milk in a carton and even smoothies to go.
 Click to tweet

 - Keep it balanced.
 Try to cover the basic food groups.
 Add tomatoes, peppers, cheese and ham to omelets to add in other food groups.